HVAC Not Working After Power Outage? Here’s What To Do

 Power surges during outage restoration can cause circuit breakers to trip, cutting power to your HVAC unit.

-hvac air filter covered in dust and dirt
+dirty hvac air filter

 Component Failure